The site was published at October 22 1999 as "The Unofficial YAMAHA PSR 740 Home Page".

 To each new version I have got an enormous response.
 Thanks a lot.
 Most positive and often with a question: Why can't I ... ?
 What about ... ?

 I have tried to fulfill the wishes from the users.

 Being my first real programming project, my experience in software architecture was very limited.
-This has given some logical problems; some akward user experiences; and some hard-to-maintain situations.
+This has given some logical problems; some awkward user experiences; and some hard-to-maintain situations.

-To fix at least some of these problems, the program architechture and User Interface was totally redesigned in the spring of 2015 by the release of version 6.
+To fix at least some of these problems, the program architecture and User Interface was totally redesigned in the spring of 2015 by the release of version 6.

 After each new version I have thought: "Now the program is finished"; but nevertheless new wishes keep coming up...
 Maybe a version 7 will come...